9 Health Benefits of Spirulina For Health And Weight Loss

 According to the study, the modus operandi of Spirulina was to reduce histamine secretion which helped abate allergy symptoms .

 Another study conducted on humans (phew!) found that spirulina helped improve some irritating symptoms of allergy such as sneezing, nasal discharge.
 Itching and nose block when compared to placebo (mock drug).

-Although allergy may seem to be trivial, those down with chronic conditions really suffer due to a poor quality of life.
+Although allergy may seem to be trivial, those down with chronic conditions really suffer due to poor quality of life.
 Although spirulina powder benefits allergies, some more studies are warranted to understand how exactly it helps.